Duality theorems for \'etale gerbes on orbifolds

 \item (Cutting loops)

 \item (Cutting trees) For $g=g_1+g_2$ and $\{1,...,n\}=P_1\coprod P_2$, we have

 \end{enumerate} \end{proposition} \begin{remark}

-\begin{enumerate} \item It is easy to see that $\Lambda_{g,n}^{BQ_i, c_i}(e_{\<q_1\>},...,e_{\<q_n\>})$ is independent of the ordering of conjugacy classes $\<q_1\>,...,\<q_n\>$. \item Note that the collection of maps $\{\Lambda_{g,n}^{BQ_i, c_i} \}$ are determined by their values on $e_{\<q_1\>}\otimes ...\otimes e_{\<q_n\>}$, and the proposition shows that the collection of gerbe-twisted Gromov-Witten invariants of $BQ_i$ form a cohomological field theory\footnote{The general construction of \cite{pry} implies that gerbe-twisted Gromov-Witten invariants form a cohomological field theory in general.} (see, for example, \cite[Chapter III]{manin} for a comprehensive introduction to cohomological field theory). \end{enumerate} \end{remark}
+\begin{enumerate} \item It is easy to see that $\Lambda_{g,n}^{BQ_i, c_i}(e_{\<q_1\>},...,e_{\<q_n\>})$ is independent of the ordering of conjugacy classes $\<q_1\>,...,\<q_n\>$. \item The collection of maps $\{\Lambda_{g,n}^{BQ_i, c_i} \}$ are determined by their values on $e_{\<q_1\>}\otimes ...\otimes e_{\<q_n\>}$, and therefore the gerbe-twisted Gromov-Witten invariants of $BQ_i$ form a cohomological field theory\footnote{The construction of \cite{pry} implies that gerbe-twisted Gromov-Witten invariants form a cohomological field theory in general.} (see, for example, \cite[Chapter III]{manin} for a comprehensive introduction to cohomological field theory). \end{enumerate} \end{remark}

 \begin{proof} The proof of this proposition amounts to a repeat of the arguments in the proof of \cite[Lemma 3.5]{jk}.
 Handling the factor $\theta(\alpha_1,...,\alpha_n)$ requires some properties of the inner local system (see \cite{ru1}).